Ease of Use

 How are both Bluehost Wix like to the user?
 Which is easier to use?

 Here’s the thing about Bluehost builder in this Bluehost Wix debate: the hosting service is not really for novice users.
-If you want to be able to use Bluehost for web building well and effectively, you must first know how to use WordPress – yes, seriously.
+If you want to be able to use Bluehost for web building well and effectively, you must also need to learn how to use WordPress – yes, seriously.

 Bluehost is one of WP’s most recommended hosting services for its self-hosted open-source WordPress.org platform.
 What complicates matters further is that Bluehost needs to use two management programmes: WordPress’s content management system (CMS) interface for content and page creation and cPanel for overall site management.
 However, its ties to WordPress make Bluehost better in Wix vs Bluehost for blogging.